NaiboWang/CommandlineConfig/Readme.md

     from commandline_config import Config
     ```

 * 1. Set the parameter name and initial value in JSON/Python Dict format, and add the parameter description by `#` comment.
-Currently supports nesting a dict inside, but only one layer.
+Currently supports nesting a dict inside another dict, and **can nest unlimited layers**.

     ```python
       preset_config = {